OfficeDev/hands-on-labs/Ignite18/HOL3010-outlook-add-in-lab/Lab.md

 1. In the **Choose a room** section of the task pane, choose **Conference Room Carter** from the list and press **Select**.
 When you press **Select**, the conference room is specified in the appointment's **Location** field and the add-in determines whether the selected room is available and has capacity for the number of attendees specified in the invitation.

     - The task pane shows that the capacity of the selected room is 2 and it's available only in the PM hours.
-    - The meeting contains a total of 2 attendees (1 invitee + the organizer) and occurs in the AM hours.
+    - The meeting contains a total of 2 attendees (1 invitee + the organizer), which is within the capacity of the selected room, but occurs in the AM hours.
     - The **Validation results** section of the task pane conveys that room capacity is sufficient, but the room is unavailable at the specified time.

     ![A screenshot of an Outlook meeting invitation with task pane](images/invite-one-recipient-carter.png)

 1. Add another recipient to the **To...** field of the meeting invitation.

-    - The meeting now contains a total of 3 attendees (2 invitees + the organizer) and occurs in the AM hours.
+    - The meeting now contains a total of 3 attendees (2 invitees + the organizer), which exceeds the capacity of the selected room.
-    - When you add the new recipient, the **Validation results** section of the task pane automatically updates to convey that room capacity is insufficient and the room is unavailable at the specified time.
+    - When you add the new recipient, the **Validation results** section of the task pane automatically updates to convey that room capacity is insufficient.

     ![A screenshot of an Outlook meeting invitation with task pane](images/invite-two-recipients-carter.png)

 1. Let's find a room with capacity large enough to accommodate the 3 attendees.
 In the **Choose a room** section of the task pane, choose **Conference Room Johnson** from the list and press **Select**.
 When you press **Select**, the conference room is specified in the appointment's **Location** field and the add-in determines whether the selected room is available and has capacity for the number of attendees specified in the invitation.

     - The task pane shows that the capacity of the selected room is 4 and it's available only in the PM hours.
-    - The meeting still contains a total of 3 attendees (2 invitees + the organizer) and occurs in the AM hours.
+    - The meeting still contains a total of 3 attendees (2 invitees + the organizer), which is within the capacity of the selected room, but occurs in the AM hours.
     - The **Validation results** section of the task pane conveys that room capacity is sufficient, but that the room is unavailable at the specified time.

     ![A screenshot of an Outlook meeting invitation with task pane](images/invite-two-recipients-johnson-am.png)